 Over the years, the event has grown increasingly interactive and evolved from a straightforward “lecture” format to more of a meet-the-artist event that often includes a hands-on, participatory experience.
-Audiences have made prints and mini-books, sang in Japanese and Hawaiian, danced, tried their hands at Chinese opera theatrical sword-fighting, played musical instruments, and even participated in building a “mini-Hawaiian hale”.
+Audiences have made prints and mini-books, sung in Japanese and Hawaiian, danced, tried their hands at Chinese opera theatrical sword-fighting, played musical instruments, and even participated in building a “mini-Hawaiian hale”.

 “Hawaiian saddlemaker Albert Moniz finished his Art Lunch by bringing the audience with him out on the lawn and cracking a very long bullwhip in the air,” reminisced Museum Educator Susan Hogan.
 “I will never forget how the sound bounced off Ali‘i Tower with a resounding CRACK!”

 As of July 1st, 2014, Art Lunches have filled the Multipurpose Room with laughter and learning.
 One of the benefits to HiSAM’s prime downtown location is how accessible the galleries and weekday programs are to all the nearby offices and government buildings.
 Many people bring a brown bag lunch or purchase a to-go item from the cafe to eat during the ArtLunch presentations.